Thirst Aid Kit

-Thirst Aid Kit is a podcast about celebrity lust and sexual desire hosted by journalist Bim Adewunmi and writer Nichole Perkins.
-The podcast premiered on November 1, 2017, and the finale episode aired on September 17, 2020.
+Thirst Aid Kit was a podcast about celebrity lust and sexual desire hosted by journalist Bim Adewunmi and writer Nichole Perkins.
+It premiered on November 1, 2017, and the finale episode aired on September 17, 2020.
 It was officially produced by BuzzFeed until January 2019 and was picked up by Slate in September 2019.

-Thirst Aid Kit was named to "best podcast" lists by Time and Entertainment Weekly.
+Thirst Aid Kit was named on "best podcast" lists by Time and Entertainment Weekly.

 History

 Development

 Adewunmi and Perkins worked together at BuzzFeed and mutually enjoyed discussing pop culture and their celebrity sexual interests.
 This encouraged them to pitch the idea of a podcast about celebrity crushes to BuzzFeed executives.

-The purpose of Thirst Aid Kit (TAK) is to openly discuss celebrities they find attractive and do so in an unabashed manner.
+The purpose of Thirst Aid Kit (TAK) was to openly discuss celebrities the hosts found attractive and to do so in an unabashed manner.
 According to Perkins, "It's really important to give women a space to show what we are interested in and what women want."
-They also use TAK to highlight people whose work may be well known, but their face is less familiar, such as director Ryan Coogler.
+They also used TAK to highlight people whose work may be well known, but whose faces are less familiar, such as director Ryan Coogler.
 The name Thirst Aid Kit refers to the slang meaning of the word thirst, which refers to sexual desire.
-They refer to their fan base as "thirst buckets."
+Adewunmi and Perkins referred to their fan base as "thirst buckets."

 Production

 The first episode premiered on November 1, 2017, as a production of BuzzFeed.
-The show is produced by Keisha "TK" Dutes.
+The show was produced by Keisha "TK" Dutes.

-On January 25, 2019, it was announced that BuzzFeed would no longer produce the podcast and the hosts are currently looking for a new sponsor.
-One day prior, BuzzFeed announced company-wide layoffs which eliminated 15% of their staff.
+On January 25, 2019, it was announced that BuzzFeed would no longer produce the podcast and that the hosts were seeking a new sponsor.
+One day prior, BuzzFeed announced layoffs of 15% of their staff across the company.

 In August 2019, it was announced that Slate had picked up the podcast.
 It relaunched through the company on September 26.
 Adewunmi and Perkins chose to partner with Slate because they "came to [the pair] knowledgeable about the podcast."

-On September 17, 2020, the Thirst Aid Kit Twitter stated that the weekly podcast had ended and the episode released that day was the finale.
-The hosts also noted that they had decided to end the podcast mutually.
+On September 17, 2020, the Thirst Aid Kit Twitter account stated that the weekly podcast had ended and the episode released that day was the finale.
+The hosts noted that they had decided to end the podcast mutually.
 In another tweet the account stated that live events and movie nights could take place in the future.

 BFI series dispute

-In February 2020, BFI announced a forthcoming series called Thirst: Female Desire on Screen that had similar artwork to the TAK logo and a similar description.
+In February 2020, the British Film Institute (BFI) announced a forthcoming series called Thirst: Female Desire on Screen that had similar artwork to the TAK logo and a similar description.
 Journalist Musa Okwonga and Twitter users accused BFI of stealing the concept.